 Do you assign artists to cover, or can I pitch my own ideas?

 You are welcome and encouraged to pitch ideas.
 I don't assign anything, but I will give you suggestions of artists who have reached out to us (usually through their ‘people').
-This will initially be in the form of a list of potential artists, but once I get to know what you're into, I can make more specific suggestions.
+I'll post about available artists and releases daily on our Slack workspace (ask for an invite) or can send a list of what's currently in the mix.
+Once I get to know what you're into, I can make specific suggestions directly to you.
 That said, I do not want you to write about any artist that you're not genuinely into.
 There's no pressure to cover any artist I suggest.

 OK, what about compensation?